"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Related Works

-As there are \mbox{$O(n^4)$} submatrices in an \mbox{$n \times n$} matrix, the problem can be trivially brute-forced by examining all possible submatrices and maximizing across them in \mbox{$O(n^6)$} time ($O(n^2)$ each to calculate their inner sums) using \mbox{$O(1)$} space, yielding the globally optimal submatrix.

-An approximation algorithm attempts to yield the globally optimal submatrix.
-In this work, we measure the quality of the approximated submatrix using the area of overlap (more precisely, the intersection over union or IoU) of the approximated proposal with that of the global optimum.
+The max-weight rectangle problem can be trivially brute-forced by examining all possible \mbox{$n^4$} submatrices and maximizing across them in \mbox{$O(n^6)$} time ($O(n^2)$ spent on each to sum their contents).
+This solution uses \mbox{$O(1)$} space and yields the globally optimal submatrix.
+In contrast to this solution, an approximation algorithm simply \emph{attempts} to yield a globally optimal submatrix.
+In this work, we measure the quality of a given solution's approximated submatrix by calculating its area of overlap (more precisely, the intersection over union or IoU) with the global optimum.